Leo-Adventure/CS216-Algorithm-Design/README.md

 The procedure of designing the algorithm has been introduced detailedly.

 What's more, I have uploaded the implemented code to the directory “Assignment/Assignment2/closed-pair.cpp”

+## Assignment3 Using FFT to accelerate the convolution

+In this assignment, I just called the FFT in Python to complete it.

 ## Project 1 Zip Compressor